 China, a major producer, consumer and exporter of phosphate had been heavily affected by the pandemic in the first quarter of 2020, which impacted the phosphate industry as prices witnessed decade-long lows in the beginning of the year.
 Most plants started to close in Hubei, a major phosphate producing region in the country.
 As lockdowns and restrictions affected the supplies, the price began to rise in April 2020.
 Other problems like delay in shipments and disruptions in transportations were also major contributors to the price rise.

 Logistic issues were also faced in India, a major producer and importer of the chemical, as most migrant workers returned home due to the lockdowns causing supply chain disruptions.
-The demand kept rising amid tight supplies which aggravated the prices in the region.
+The demand kept rising amid tight supplies which aggravated MAP prices in the region.
 The Hubei province in China is responsible for about 30% of the phosphate production.
 However, the Chinese market rebounded in the second half of the year, as production activities resumed in the region.
-The production mainly focused at the domestic market and prices for phosphate exports were increased steadily.
-The demand and prices for corn, soybean and other phosphate-intensive crops increased which also boosted the its market in the region.
+The production mainly focused at the domestic market and price for phosphate exports were increased steadily.
+The demand and price for corn, soybean and other phosphate-intensive crops increased which also boosted the its market in the region.

 Countries like Russia faced shortages in phosphate supplies, as a result of supply chain disruptions from major exporting countries like Europe and India.
 Russia was the fourth largest phosphate producer in the world in 2020 with a tally of 13 MMT.

 The price of phosphate rock climbed to 83.33 USD by the end of 2020.
 The price had begun to rise in the second half of the year after the economies started to recover from the loss in the beginning of the year due to the pandemic.
 Supplies were tight and the demand was high which benefitted the fertilizer industry.
 The DAP price in US had reached 388.50 USD/MT in December, rising from 245 USD/MT in the beginning of the year.